alcampag/oke-mlops/README.md

 * Istio + Istio ingressGateway
 * KNative
 * KServe

-Have a look at the oke cluster, also notice the LB and annotate the NSG OCID value.
+* Have a look at the oke cluster, also notice the LB and **write down** the NSG OCID value.
-Then, open the code editor into the cloned directory
+* You can also open the code editor, if you do not feel comfortable with the command line

 # Step 2: Install MLFlow